Ukraine call transcript shows Trump sought Biden probe, asked about DNC server – but made no mention of US aid

 Democrats, though, have said they won’t be satisfied with just seeing the transcript and have said they want access to the full whistleblower report.
 That complaint may soon be turned over, however, as the administration weighs how to handle the document.

 The transcript also shows Trump asking for a “favor” in the form of Ukraine providing information about the hacking of the DNC server in 2016.
+He referenced CrowdStrike, a cyber firm used by the DNC to investigate the attacks.

 “I would like you to do us a favor though because our country has been through a lot and Ukraine knows a lot about it.
 I would like you to find out what happened with this whole situation with Ukraine, they say Crowdstrike… I guess you have one of your wealthy people… The server, they say Ukraine has it,” Trump said.

+During the call, Trump also blasted what he referred to as Special Counsel Robert Mueller’s “very poor performance” before Congress in July about the Trump-Russia investigation.
+Trump added, “a lot of it started with Ukraine” and asked for help in gathering information about the probe's origins.
+“Whatever you can do, it’s very important that you do it if that’s possible,” Trump said.

-Later, Trump is slated to meet with Zelensky, in what will be a high-stakes moment amid the impeachment push, on the sidelines of the United Nations General Assembly in New York.
+Later on Wednesday, Trump is slated to meet with Zelensky, in what will be a high-stakes moment amid the impeachment push, on the sidelines of the United Nations General Assembly in New York.
 The meeting was previously scheduled, unrelated to the whistleblower allegation, though the two leaders are expected to receive questions from reporters on the matter.

 Trump then is expected to hold a press conference in New York in the late afternoon, where the impeachment drive is sure to be front and center.